Parkinson's and Exercise

-Cycling has been researched in smaller samples, but have shown benefits in decreasing tremors, improving walking, and improving organization and planning.
+Cycling has shown benefits in decreasing tremors, improving walking, and improving organization and planning.
 Depending on a person’s ability, using a stationary bike might be a better option for safety and positioning.
 Bikes that have a built in motor assist actually show greater benefits than a static bike.

 Walking is a great aerobic exercise and has many cardiovascular and mood enhancing benefits.
 People with mild to moderate Parkinson’s have seen improvements in walking and balance after 6 weeks of treadmill training 40 minutes a day 3 times a week.
 Aerobic training on a treadmill has also been shown to decrease the fear of falling.

 Forced aerobic exercise is done with a partner who pushes you to a certain intensity of workout (90-100% of maximal heart rate).
 This has been researched in cycling and has shown improvements in stiffness, slow movement, and tremors.
 Functional MRIs have shown an increased activity in the cortical and subcortical areas of the brain with forced aerobic exercise.

 Studies in strength training have been shown to increase muscle mass and bone density, which are favorable outcomes for people with Parkinson’s and can lead to improved function and independence.
 Lower limb strength training has been associated with an improvement in walking in people with moderate Parkinson’s.